aditrisingh/Aetherion-Nyx/journal.md

 ##😢😢😢😢

-'After exporting my new int32 osnet onnx to int 8 this is waht i got-
+After exporting my new int32 osnet onnx to int 8 this is waht i got-
 (drone-env) aditrisingh@LAPTOP-6T8704AT:/mnt/c/Users/Aditri/Desktop/Drone$ ./trt_int8_osnet
 onnx2trt_utils.cpp:374: Your ONNX model has been generated with INT64 weights, while TensorRT does not natively support INT64.
 Attempting to cast down to INT32.